Frogfishes on www.frogfish.ch - Anglerfische auf www.frogfish.ch Frogfishes on www.frogfish.ch - Anglerfische auf www.frogfish.ch www.frogfish.ch

 The Frogfish

-Frogfishes are relatively small fishes, the largest ist about 38cm (A. ocellatus), but there are quite a few small species around 5 to 10 cm large.
+Frogfishes are relatively small fishes, the largest ist about 38cm (F. ocellatus), but there are quite a few small species around 5 to 10 cm large.
 Some species can be of many different colours, from black to red, orange, yellow, browns, white, purple, green, some even have patches of blue.
 The colours usually help them to mimicry their environment such as sponges, corals and algae.

 Frogfish Terms